bdejong/smartelectronix/S(m)exoscope/docs/readme_first.txt

 bram @ smartelectronix.com	:: Code & Conccept
 sean @ deadskinboy.com		:: GUI Design
 kerrydan			:: Documentation
-marc @ smartelectronix.com	:: Mac port
+sophia @ smartelectronix.com	:: Mac port

 Smexoscope is not an effect, nor is it a synthesiser, don't